fl1ghtly/slicer/README.md

 # Description
-This script takes an images and uses transparent pixel grids in order to seperate each object into smaller files.
+This script takes images and uses transparent pixel grids in order to seperate each object into smaller files.

 # Installation
 To install: